Your child’s attendance and education is important to us.

 Where a child has unauthorised absence the school must enforce Hampshire’s Code of Conduct for issuing Penalty Notices or follow its guidance on other Legal Measures for Non-Attendance.
 The Code of Conduct is a statutory document that ensures that powers for legal sanctions are applied consistently and fairly across all schools and their families within the authority.
 A copy is available from http://www3.hants.gov.uk/education/hias/learning-behaviour-attendance/attendance-guidance-for-parents/possible-penalties.htm

-The code of conduct states that:
+The Hampshire Code of Conduct states that:

 Schools or Hampshire Local Authority will issue a Penalty Notice for any unauthorised absence where the pupil has been: